EZRA-DVLPR/Comp680FSWeb/README.md

 - React.JS for the frontend
 - Node.JS for the backend

-We additionally hope to utilize the cloud for storing the data.

 A future development is to make the website serverless (hosted on the cloud).

 ## API Functionality